 Sampling description: At each sampling plot, 8-24 randomly located soil samples (25 cm × 25 cm) were dug to a depth of 35 cm for earthworms collection (Ghilarov 1975).
 Soil monoliths were taken, if possible, under the middle of the crown projection of a large tree between the crown edge and the trunk, for reducing the possible influence of microstational condition differences.
-Earthworms were separated from soil by handsorting onsite (Fig. 5 and Fig. 6) by layers: litter (A0), 0-10 cm, 10-20 cm and >20 cm.
+Earthworms were separated from soil by hand-sorting onsite (Fig. 5 and Fig. 6) by layers: litter (A0), 0-10 cm, 10-20 cm and >20 cm.
 Collected earthworm specimens were preserved in 4% formaldehyde, transferred to the laboratory and, if possible, identified to species level.
 Specimens were identified using the key of Vsevolodova-Perel (1997) by Maxim Shashkov.
-Most of the juvenile specimens were identified to species level, except ones belonging to the genus Lumbricus.
-Identification of some specimens was confirmed by T.S.
+Most of the juvenile specimens were identification of some specimens was confirmed by T.S.
 Vsevolodova-Perel personally.